rhysd/changelog-from-release/README.md

 > [!Note]
 > Custom autolinks are [configured][gh-config-autolink] on your repository.
 [The API to fetch the custom autolinks configuration][gh-api-autolink]
 > requires "Administration" repository permissions (read).
 When the permission lacks, `changelog-from-release`
 > ignores the custom autolinks.
+You need to set your personal access token to the `GITHUB_TOKEN` environment
+> variable.

 ### Issue URL